 In this case your options in terms of the main highstreet banks are more limited.
 Though it has been known for people to be turned down by Natwest only to be readily accepted for the Santander Start-up Business Current Account, or the Clydesdale / Yorkshire Bank Business Account.
 Though for the latter you must not have been Bankrupt at any point, or have any current CCJs against you.

-Card-based accounts – A fast surefire alternative with no credit checks
+App and Card-based business ‘bank‘ accounts – A fast surefire alternative with no credit checks

 If you need a business account in a hurry, then perhaps card-based accounts offer the best solution.
-These accounts have improved massively over the years and now offer most, if not all of the features of a traditional bank account at a similar cost and are often faster to open.
+These accounts have improved massively over the years and offer most, if not all of the features of a traditional bank account at a similar cost and are much faster to open.

 Even if you don't intend to use a card-based account in the long term, in the short term, these accounts can be a life-saver, enabling you to get your business up and running with minimum delay.
 Once your business is earning money consistently you can then re-apply for a traditional bank account, and back up your application with proven financials to help your case.

-These type accounts are great for small cash handling businesses, contractors, freelancers, you name it.
+These type of accounts are great for small cash handling businesses, contractors, freelancers, you name it.
 Everyone should be accepted for these accounts as there no credit check involved, but you will need to verify your identity.

 The beauty of these accounts is that if you are rejected for one of them (and we can't think why you would be), then you can apply for the other without it affecting your credit record.

-The two top card based business accounts are summarised below:
+The top card based business accounts are summarised below:

 Cashplus Business Account

 Update: Cashplus has now applied for a Banking licence.
-If/when granted, it will become a fully fledged bank joining the likes of HSBC, Barclays, Santander etc… Applying now could be a good method of obtaining a full business bank account.
+If/when granted, it will become a fully fledged bank joining the likes of HSBC, Barclays, Santander etc… Applying now could be a good method of obtaining a full business bank account later on.